alexgo-io/alex-v1-docs/trading-lending-and-borrowing/trading-pool/README.md

 The factor is a multiplier (scaling factor) defined within a token pair pool, playing a critical role in determining the value of `dy` (amount of target token) given `dx` (amount of base token) and the pool balances of each token.
 Together with the token principals, the factor constitutes the pool identifier that is utilized to retrieve the pool details.

 ### Dx
-The amount of the base token that a user inputs into a swap transaction.
+The amount of the token-x involved in liquidity and trading operations.

 ### Dy
-The amount of the target token that a user receives from a swap transaction.
+The amount of the token-y involved in liquidity and trading operations.

 ### Minimum Dy (`min-dy`)
 In the context of a swap transaction, this amount defines the minimum quantity of the target token that the user expects to receive.
 If the resulting amount falls below this specified threshold, the transaction will be reverted with the error `ERR-EXCEEDS-MAX-SLIPPAGE`.